sharma-shray/MSR-assingment3/README.md

 Implimentation:
-The comparision between the types of test cases generated gives us a clearer overview of exactly which kind of testing can be acheived using automated test.As we already know that the coverage has improved.
+The comparision between the types of test cases generated gives us a clearer overview of exactly which kind of testing can be acheived using automated test.As we already know from the assingment 2 that the coverage has improved.
-From our experiment, the next step is to analyze what changes have been made in the field , to get an overview of how the tools have changed.
+From our experiment, the next step is to analyze what changes have been made in the field , to get an overview of how the tools have changed.Which is then compared to the official metrice on the website of the tool itself to eastablish a conclusion.

 Results:
-We see that the field od test Automation has evolved to incorporate various other fields like:
+We see that the field of test Automation has evolved to incorporate various other fields like:
 1. AI
 2. Machine learning
 3. Deep learning